Steering & the 10-Foot Rule

 AN UNFAMILIAR VOCABULARY

 Before we begin on our topic today, let’s first look at some words and phrases we will be using during this article.
-Several of these definitions are included in the DR Corebook, but I’ll include a short description here.
+Several of these definitions are referred to in the Player’s Guide and Guide’s Guide, but I’ll include a short description here.
 A lot of these terms are used in “Nordic” larps, which I normally associate with low rules and heavy roleplay (most of these larps are in Sweden, but more options have been available in the US over the last few years).
-Dystopia Rising is definitely inspired by some Nordic concepts, but sticks to a more American ideal of rules-centric escapism gaming.
+Dystopia Rising Live is definitely inspired by some Nordic concepts, but sticks to a more American ideal of rules-centric escapism gaming.

-• Negotiation (p.
-16) - We touched a bit on this in my articles on CvC, but this is a technique that allows ALL players to have agency, to compromise, and build with one another to turn conflict into a positive aspect.
+Negotiation - We touched a bit on this in my articles on CvC, but this is a technique that allows ALL players to have agency, to compromise, and build with one another to turn conflict into a positive aspect.
 Good negotiation and communication can reduce negative bleed.

 Now that we have a baseline for the language I’ll use, let’s look at what the book says about Steering, with a little emphasis of my own.